Lewis & Clark Graduate School of Education & Counseling

 Content: An introduction to theoretical systems and practical approaches to working with children and families in various counseling settings.
 Ethical principles, self-awareness, personal counseling style and honoring of diversity will be examined through textbook reading, class discussions, reflective assignments, as well as various classroom activities to assist students in beginning work with children and families.
 Students will practice counseling skills related to working with children and families and will develop awareness and intentionality in conceptualization of child and family clients.

-Restrictions: Admission to Professional Mental Health Counseling Program or Professional Mental Health Counseling--Addictions Program.
+Restrictions: Admission to Professional Mental Health Counseling or Professional Mental Health Counseling - Specialization in Addictions.

 Credits: 3 semester hours.